To get your unique link to the online program and forms by email, order the “Initial Plan” for $49 by clicking here.

 One strategy further empowers your proxies/agents by asking each to sign a binding bilateral contract and to form your Decision Committee.
 Another strategy insists on using your high standards of evidence presented by opposing experts—if others claim that you changed your mind, no longer want Natural Dying, and revoked your Natural Dying Living Will—even though you have reached a condition that you had judged would cause severe enough suffering.

 One especially challenging conflict is: Your “future demented self” indicates the desire for others to help spoon–feeding but you (as expressed in your Living Will) had decided on Natural Dying for your current condition.
-This “Best Plan” lets you invoke a strategy to resolve this potential conflict now!
+This “Strategic Plan” lets you invoke a strategy to resolve this potential conflict now!

 Includes 3 “physician–friendly,” comprehensive Physician Orders for Life-Sustaining Treatment (MOLST, POST, etc.) forms that have pre-printed physician orders.
 The first can ask for cardiopulmonary resuscitation(CPR).
 The second can refuse only CPR (“Do Not Attempt Resuscitation or DNR.”)
 The third can request “DNR plus Natural Dying.”
 We can provide suggested scripts so you can record 3, shorter than one–minute videos to rapidly inform emergency first responders and physicians what treatment you do, or do not want.